-- Here, you will see a new column titled AVERAGE of price per unit which shows the average price per unit and the pivot table will be created like given below:
+- Here in the created Google Sheets pivot table, you will see a new column titled AVERAGE of price per unit which shows the average price per unit and the pivot table will be created like given below:

 Likewise, you can use other formulas like MAX, MIN, AVERAGE, MEDIAN and more.

 How to Customize a Pivot Table in Google Sheets

 Google sheets provide a lot of options to customize the pivot table.
 Let’s take a brief look at some of the most commonly used options: